carbon-language/carbon-lang/docs/design/generics/details.md

 Carbon interfaces are ["nominal"](terminology.md#nominal-interfaces), which means that types explicitly describe how they implement interfaces.
-An ["impl"](terminology.md#impl-implementation-of-an-interface) defines how one interface is implemented for a type.
+An ["impl"](terminology.md#impl-implementation-of-an-interface) defines how one interface is implemented for a type, called the _implementing type_.
 Every associated entity is given a definition.
 Different types satisfying `Vector` can have different definitions for `Add` and `Scale`, so we say their definitions are _associated_ with what type is implementing `Vector`.
-The `impl` defines what is associated with the type for that interface.
+The `impl` defines what is associated with the implementing type for that interface.

 An impl may be defined inline inside the type definition: